atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ** and all my family down fo the farm.
 From thence she, with my consent, shall never be removed; d,
 1.
-j as I think the air will she bf ^reat fer“
-“to you, I wish to have you in 7l
+j as I think the air will she bf ^reat fer to you, I wish to have you in 7l
 J ^
 condition to be conveyed from London." ■'.. '■ ft
 9 '
-Fanny, in whose heart every rising hope was, by this time, crushed, every fond ft expestatioh destroyed, answered, with a deep Sigh; while she strove to wipe away the starting tears — “I shall be gfed.
+Fanny, in whose heart every rising hope was, by this time, crushed, every fond ft expestatioh destroyed, answered, with a deep Sigh; while she strove to wipe away the starting tears — I shall be gfed.
 Sir, I I to be reihoved; from a place which seems to put mein mind of what i ** wish never to reniember; or to re member it in such a manner, as to be 0 ■. g.
-I “deterred from falling into another irt “ st discretion.
-After the severe shock,
-“indeed, which I have met with, I
+I deterred from falling into another irt st discretion.
+After the severe shock, indeed, which I have met with, I
 \
-“shall not, certainly, bear the men
+shall not, certainly, bear the men
 I 2 tion
 i
 %